Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

 Updating or Reinstalling PETSc
 ******************************

-If you follow the master or release branches off PETSc you can update your libraries with:
+If you follow the master or release branches of PETSc you can update your libraries with:

 .. code:: shell-session